ziqingW/blackjack2/README.md

 ___
 ## Nerd's thinking
 #### Gains:
--Simple to design
+- Simple to design
--No requirement for other library support
+- No requirement for other library support

 #### Pains:
 - The logic behind the game was relatively complicated